WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 ---

 Why is my train always late?
-Why do lightbulbs last so long?
+Do lightbulbs last longer than they should?
-Are prison sentences too harsh?

-These are some questions which can perhaps be answered with an understanding of the phenomenon underlying the waiting time paradox and the inspection paradox.
+These questions can perhaps be answered with an understanding of the phenomenon underlying the waiting time paradox and the inspection paradox.
 Source code for the simulations is available on [GitHub](https://github.com/WGUNDERWOOD/waiting-time/).